What is the Greenhouse?

 - The learning occurs in community through discussion, lecture and common meals together

-- The Greenhouse is a 4 week program: June 16th - July 14th, 2025.
+- The Greenhouse is a five week program: June 12th - July 17th, 2026.

 The Greenhouse is an intentional community seeking to train and mentor those who seek to use their gifts in God's global mission.
 Through discussion and an interactive format each intern is trained and mentored in mission, gifts, calling, cross cultural dynamics, evangelism and how Christianity relates to all of culture.
 Each intern will be active in engaging with various local ministries like University, Children, Teen, ESL or Mercy.
 The goal of The Greenhouse is to equip the interns for ministry by helping them understand who they are in Christ.
 The overflow of this understanding is what fuels ministry and mission.
 Interns will participate in daily teaching, mentoring and devotional sessions and participate in the established local ministries in L'viv.
 In L'viv interns will work with the local RUF global ministry and help with a summer English camp in the Carpathian Mountains.